cydonia1978/matrix-nomi/README.md

 # 🧠 Nomi Matrix Bot Guide

-Welcome to the Lucid Signal network — a world where you bring your AI companions to life inside Matrix rooms.
+Welcome to Cydonia's Sanctuary — a world where you bring your AI companions to life inside Matrix rooms.
 This guide will walk you step-by-step through setting up your own Nomi bot using Matrix and Element.

 ---